James Richardson Spensley: Football in Genoa

 Richardson Spensley arrived in Genoa in 1896, initially for the purpose of curing English sailors on the coal ships.
 He joined Genoa Cricket & Athletics Club, a cricket and athletics club formed by British expatriates.
-He opened the footballing section for the club on 10 April 1897 and was put in place as its first ever manager.
-This was innovative as the modern day footballing scene in Italy was in its embryonic stages: if not for Edoardo Bosio in Turin founding clubs, there would have been no football at all in Italy at Richardson Spensley's time of arrival.
+He opened the footballing section of the club on 10 April 1897 and was put in place as its first ever manager.
+This was innovative as the modern day footballing scene in Italy was in its embryonic stages: if it had not been for Edoardo Bosio who founded four clubs in Turin, there would have been no football at all in Italy at the time of Richardson Spensley's arrival.

-Richardson Spensley participated as a player-manager for Genoa in the first ever Italian Football Championship (which he initiated) during 1898 which his club won.
+Richardson Spensley acted as player-manager for Genoa in the first ever Italian Football Championship (which he initiated) during 1898 which his club won.
 The following season, he switched position from defender to goalkeeper, playing on until 1906.

 Including the first title, Genoa won the Italian league six times while Richardson Spensley was at the helm.
 After retiring from playing when he was almost 40 years old, he stayed on in the management role for one more year, before leaving entirely.

-Scouting and death
+Scouting

-While living in England he had known Robert Baden-Powell who founded the Scout Movement, from whom he had received an autographed copy of Scouting for Boys.
-Along with a Genovese man named Mario Mazza, they founded the first Italian scouting movement called Federazione Italiana dello Scautismo in 1910.
+While living in England he became acquainted with Robert Baden-Powell who founded the Scout Movement, from whom he had received a signed copy of Scouting for Boys.
+In 1910 genoan pedagogist Mario Mazza, who had founded in 1905 a youth movement called Le gioiose, decided to join scouting with his group.
+He approached Sir Francis Vane, another Briton living in Italy and former collaborator of Baden-Powell, who had founded the first Italian scout troop in Bagni di Lucca in 1908.
+Vane came to Genoa to hold a lecture, and referred Mazza to Spensley.
+Spensley and Mazza together founded the first scout troops in Genoa and joined the newly born association Ragazzi Esploratori Italiani (REI), the first scout association in Italy.
+Mazza was Section Secretary and Spensley regional commissioner for Liguria.
+The Genoa section was one of the most active in the early years of scouting in Italy, and Mazza and Spensley are counted amongst the pioneers of Italian scouting.

+Death

 During World War I, he worked in the medical field putting his scouting abilities to use as a lieutenant in the Royal Army Medical Corps.
 He was injured on the battle field while tending to the wounds of an enemy out of compassion.
-He died at Mainz, Germany in hospital not long after.
+As an officer, he was interned in the Fortress of Mainz, in Germany, where he died of his wounds not long after.

 His body was one of many moved in 1922 from smaller graveyards to larger cemeteries in Germany (no British bodies were returned to Britain).
 Spensley was reburied at Niederzwehren War Cemetery south of Kassel.
+His final burial location remained unknown until 1993, when two Italian scouts, after long research, managed to locate it again.